caleb-cox/commando-hacker-witch/README.md

 The spell creates one daily ration of food and water for one person.

 #### Healing Light
-Heals 1d6 HP.
+Heals 1d6 Health.
 Each level of mana burn heals two additional hitpoints.

 #### Identify
 Allows the caster to identify one magic property of an item.
 Each level of mana burn identifies one additional property.